Sherifashrafff/bug-bounty-platform/README.md

 # bug-bounty-platform
-This is the backend of a full-featured Bug Bounty Platform built with Node.js, Express, and MongoDB.
-It enables secure and structured communication between organizations and security researchers, allowing for secure vulnerability reporting, program management, and rewards distribution.

-# 🐞 Bug Bounty Platform – Backend

 This is the backend of a full-featured **Bug Bounty Platform** built using **Node.js**, **Express.js**, and **MongoDB**.
 It allows secure collaboration between **organizations** and **security researchers** for reporting, managing, and resolving vulnerabilities in a structured and efficient way.